The Church of Jesus Christ of Latter-day Saints in Croatia

 The Church of Jesus Christ of Latter-day Saints in Croatia refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Croatia.
 The first missionaries arrived in Croatia in 1974.
-In 2021, there were 637 members in 6 congregations.
+In 2022, there were 633 members in 6 congregations.

 History

 Krešimir Ćosić was baptized in 1971 while studying and playing for Brigham Young University.
 He rejected his 1973 draft with the Los Angeles Lakers and returned to Yugoslavia to play and coach basketball in 1974.
 He won many of Basketball's highest recognitions during his college and professional career.
 Throughout his career, Ćosić would openly talk about the LDS Church.
 He served in local church leadership roles while in Croatia.

 The first sacrament meeting was held in Zadar on September 11, 1972.
 The Zadar Branch, Croatia's first, was organized in 1974.
-The LDS Church gained legal recognition by the Yugoslav government in 1975.
 A limited number of North American missionaries served in Yugoslavia on limited assignments in the late 1970s.
-In 1981, the first full-time missionary called from Yugoslavia, Radmila Ranović, started his mission.
-He was called to serve in the Canada Montréal Mission.
+In 1981, the first full-time missionary called from Yugoslavia, Radmila Ranović, started her mission.
+She was called to serve in the Canada Montréal Mission.
 In 1982, the Zagreb Branch was organized.
 President Thomas S. Monson dedicated Croatia for missionary work on October 31, 1985, in Zagreb.
 Through much of the 1980s, missionaries were only permitted to speak about the Church if they were first asked by a potential investigator.
 In April 1987, Russell M. Nelson and other church leaders met with government authorities and received verbal permission for missionaries to openly proselytize in Croatia.
 The LDS Church received official government recognition in September 1987.
 Seminary began in 1997.
 On May 25, 2008, a major public square in Zagreb was named after Krešimir Ćosić.
 Institute began in 2008.

 On May 24, 2009, Elder D. Todd Christofferson of the Quorum of the Twelve Apostles dedicated the newly constructed Zagreb meetinghouse.
 This was the first Church-constructed meetinghouse in Croatia.
 In May 2012, Young Women in Croatia attended young women camp for the first time.
 More than 375 people attended a commemoration celebrating 40 years since the beginning of Ćosić's efforts to establish the LDS Church in Yugoslavia on June 1–2, 2012.